UFHealth/butr-site/source/index.md

   ```

 ## Usage
 Butr has 5 modules that can be used independently or together.
-Some methods depend on having specific classes in your markup.
-Check each method for required classes.
+Some depend on having specific classes in your markup.
+Check each module for requirements and options.

-- <a href="#to" data-butr>`butr.to`</a>
+- <a href="#to" data-butr>`To`</a>
 - <a href="#autoAnchors" data-butr>`Auto Anchors`</a>
 - <a href="#autoSidebar" data-butr>`Auto Sidebar`</a>
 - <a href="#marker" data-butr>`Marker`</a>